anandg1/awscli-ec2/README.md

 # Extras:

-> We can stop the EC2 from CLI using the following command:
+> We can stop the EC2 from CLI using the following command
 ```sh
 aws ec2 stop-instances --instance-ids <instance_id...>
 ```
-> > We can even terminate the EC2 from CLI using the following command:
+> > We can even terminate the EC2 from CLI using the following command
 ```sh
 aws ec2 terminate-instances --instance-ids <instance_id...>
 ````